neijrr/nextcloud_passwords_handbook_ru/Users/Tags.md

 ##### Using the tag creation dialog
 ![The tag creation dialog](_files/tag-create.png)

-Click on the `+`-Button in the breadcrumb navigation in the tag section and select `New Tag` to open the tag creation dialog.
+Click on the `+`-Button in the breadcrumb navigation in the tag section and select "New Tag" to open the tag creation dialog.
 Enter the name of the tag and click and choose a custom color if wanted.
-Then click on on `Yes` to create the tag.
+Then click on on "Yes" to create the tag.

 ##### Creating tags automatically
 Tags will be created automatically if they are assigned to a password but don't exist.

-To do os, open the detail view of a password and write the name of the tag in the `Add Tags...` area.
+To do os, open the detail view of a password and write the name of the tag in the "Add Tags..." area.
-When you click `Enter`, the tag will be created and a random color will be assigned.
+When you click "Enter", the tag will be created and a random color will be assigned.

 ## Deleting tags